blacklabnz/blacklabnz.github.io/docs/_posts/2022-03-13-websocket-prometheus.md

     ports:
       - "9090:9090"
     volumes:
-      - C:/gitrepo/blacklab/pybi/prometheus.yml:/etc/prometheus/prometheus.yml
+      - /pathofown/prometheus.yml:/etc/prometheus/prometheus.yml
 {% endhighlight %}

-Before running this you will also need a prometheus configuration file, in a nutshell in this file you will specify the metrics endpoint from where the server is going to collect data from.
+Before running this you will also need a prometheus configuration file with the name of "prometheus.yml", in a nutshell in this file you will specify the metrics endpoint from where the server is going to collect data from.
+When running the Prometheus container, you need to mount the [volume](https://docs.docker.com/storage/volumes/) for you Prometheus container so that this config file is place in "/etc/prometheus/prometheus.yml" at container runtime.

 {% highlight yaml linenos %}
 global: